mead-ml/mead-baseline/README.md

 The fine-tuning approach loads the word2vec weight matrix into an Lookup Table.
 It seems that when using fine-tuning, adadelta performs best.
 As we can see from the Kim paper, non-satic/fine-tuning models do not always out-perform static models, and they have additional baggage due to LookupTable size which may make them more cumbersome to use as baselines.
 However, if tuned properly, they often can out-perform the static models.

-We provide an option to cull non-attested features (-cullunused) from the Lookup Table for efficiency, and randomly initialize unattested words and add them to the weight matrix for the Lookup Table.
+We randomly initialize unattested words and add them to the weight matrix for the Lookup Table.
+This can be controlled with the embunif param in Torch, and the unif param in Tensorflow or Keras versions.

 ## Running It